-The version numbers in .xap packages are not considered when determining which package to provide a given customer.
+The version numbers in .xap packages (for previously published apps) are not considered when determining which package to provide a given customer.
 Because of this, if you have more than one .xap package of equal rank, you will see an asterisk rather than a number, and customers may receive either package.
 To update customers from one .xap package to a newer one, make sure to remove the older .xap in the new submission.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide: